StefanKern/cozy-chatbox/README.md

 When all date is collected it summarizes the information and after a user confirmation, sends books the appointment.

-The complete workflow is defined in n8n, it's code can be found under [TODO]
+The complete workflow is defined in n8n, it's code can be found under [n8n-agent/Electrician_booking_agent.json](n8n-agent/Electrician_booking_agent.json)

 ## live studio